ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### With HTTPS

-1. To create a secured HTTPS route encrypted with the default certificate for OpenShift, you can use the `create route` command.
+1. To create a secured HTTPS route encrypted with the default certificate for {{site.data.keyword.openshiftshort}}, you can use the `create route` command.
    ```sh
    oc create route edge openshifthttps --service=openshiftapp --port=<9080 or 3000>
    ```